LibreCAD/docs/guides/drawingsetup.rst

 Templates
 ---------

 Templates are *prototype* drawings that provide the means to save basic drawing parameters and settings.
 The parameters and settings include the settings defined in the :ref:`Drawing Preferences <draw-prefs>`, such as the paper format, main unit of measure and format, and dimension format.
-Templates can also include layers and layer configuration, and other drawing elements such as a border.
+Templates can also include layers and layer configuration, line type and thckness, pen coplor, and other drawing elements such as a border.
 These settings are inherited by the drawings created from the template.

 Templates are created by starting a new drawing, setting the desired :ref:`Drawing Preferences <draw-prefs>`, and adding any required drawing elements (e.g. layers).
 Starting with a blank drawing in LibreCAD, select "Edit" from the menu bar and then "Current Drawing Preferences".
 On the first tab labeled "Paper", set the paper size and orientation as desired.
 Next, select the "Units" tab and set the options as desired.
 Click the "Dimensions" tab and adjust the values as desired.
 Check the remaining tabs and adjust those settings as necessary.
 Click "OK" when done and save the file.
 Templates can be saved to any location where the user has read / write permissons.